God's pity on poor kings,

 On some poor king.

-We are busy working to bring W. H. Davies's "Poor Kings" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "Poor Kings" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Poor Kings" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.